If you love snowboarding, then you’ll know how important it is to have the right gear on before you hit the slopes.

 Now that you know the most important factors to look for while shopping for your pants, let’s go over a few frequently asked questions that you might still have on your mind.

 When you’re wearing insulated snowboard pants, you might not need to wear more than a pair of comfortable and flexible pants.
-Either way, it’s never a bad idea to layer-up with a pair of long underwear and thick wool socks.
+Either way, it’s never a bad idea to layer up with a pair of long underwear and thick wool socks.

 It’s better to have extra layers that you can easily remove, rather than not having enough layers to keep yourself warm.
 For more info, read our guide on what to wear under snow pants.

 While you could technically wear either type of pants, there are a few subtle differences between ski pants and snowboarding pants.